Skip to main content

 }

-5. Allow the front-end to be embedded
+5. [Front end] Allow the front-end to be embedded

 On the Strapi side, the allowedOrigins configuration parameter allows the admin panel to load the front-end window in an iframe.
 But allowing the embedding works both ways, so on the front-end side, you also need to allow the window to be embedded in Strapi's admin panel.